slimtoolkit/slim/README.md

 `docker-slim [version|info|build|profile] [--http-probe|--remove-file-artifacts] <IMAGE_ID_OR_NAME>`

 Example: `docker-slim build --http-probe my/sample-node-app`

-To generate a Dockerfile for your "fat" image without creating a new "slim" image use the `info` command.

-Example: `docker-slim info 6f74095b68c9`

 See the `USAGE DETAILS` section for more details.
 You can also get additional information about the parameters running `docker-slim`.
 Run `docker-slim` without any parameters and you'll get a high level overview of the available commands.
 Run a `docker-slim` command without any parameters and you'll get more information about that command (e.g., `docker-slim build`).